seeba8/yet-another-pinboard-extension/README.md

 * [Github Release](https://github.com/seeba8/yet-another-pinboard-extension/releases/latest) (Signed by AMO, can be installed in regular Firefox)

 ### Instructions
-* To connect the add-on with your pinboard account, enter your API key in the options page (about:addons).
-Do *not* enter your main password!
+* To connect the add-on with your pinboard account, enter your API key in the options page (about:addons or chrome://extensions).
+Do *not* enter your normal password!
 The key will be stored in the add-on's local browser storage, and I have no idea if other add-ons / users / whoever can access that.
+Also, it probably wouldn't even work.
 * The API key can be found on https://pinboard.in/settings/password.
 * You can search through your bookmarks, create new ones and edit old ones via the button in the Action Menu (add it to the bar if it is not there)